How to run a simulation

 sb.join_with_persons(household_instance, persons_households, persons_households_roles)

-5. Create a simulation from the configured builder and set other inputs to your calculation like salary values:
+5. Create a simulation from the configured builder and set other inputs like the salary values:

 simulation = sb.build(tax_benefit_system)